Living with Dementia: leisure and reminiscence activities

 It may not be practical to get out into the countryside to bird watch, but a bird table with a feeder set up outside of your window could be a suitable alternative.
 If you are mobile and can access your garden safely, feeding the birds can provide an added richness, as it appeals to all of the senses.
 Having a simple reference guide can help you and your carers or family to identify the types of birds you see.

 - Benefits of bird feeding in care and nursing homes by Wiggly Wrigglers

 - Audubon Connects Elders with Alzheimer's to Nature, video from the National Audubon Society

 - Five top tips for bird watching with someone living with dementia by Care UK

 There is nothing better than the joy of speeding along on a bicycle.
 Sadly it is something many people feel that they cannot continue with due to dementia and concerns with safety.

-Positive Spin is a charity which is geared towards helping people with dementia to rediscover the fun of cycling safely.
+Positive Spin, run by Cycle Training UK, is a charity which is geared towards helping people with dementia to rediscover the fun of cycling safely.
 They understand the needs of people with dementia and are operating in several boroughs in London, providing supervised cycling both indoors and out, using tandem tricycle and standard bikes.
 A range of benefits have been noted since the project started in July 2015, including increased muscle strength, reduced stress and depression and increased confidence.